-The County of Sonoma complies with all applicable fair housing laws.
-To affirmatively further fair housing on the local level, the County of Sonoma enforces an inclusionary zoning ordinance, provides density bonuses, offers Housing Opportunity Area programs, maintains a housing trust fund, and assesses affordable housing fees for non-residential development to increase its supply of affordable housing.29 Additionally, Sonoma County has eased restrictions on the development of accessory dwelling units to allow increased residential density on land previously zoned for single-family use.
+Additionally, to affirmatively further fair housing on the local level, the County of Sonoma enforces an inclusionary zoning ordinance, provides density bonuses, offers Housing Opportunity Area programs, allows cottage housing developments (multiple small homes on single-family lots), maintains a housing trust fund, and assesses affordable housing fees for non-residential development to increase its supply of affordable housing.
+As well, Sonoma County has eased restrictions on the development of accessory dwelling units to allow increased residential density on land previously zoned for single-family use.

-The County provides information on fair housing and affordable housing on its website, including Section 504 Grievance Form and instructions on reporting discrimination based on a disability; an inventory of affordable housing in the Countycounty;30 information on how to contact rental property owners; income and rent limits; and general information on state and local housing programs.
+The County provides information on fair housing and affordable housing on its website, including Section 504 Grievance Form and instructions on reporting discrimination based on a disability; an inventory of affordable housing in the county; information on how to contact rental property owners; income and rent limits; and general information on state and local housing programs.